-Sometimes it can be difficult to know when you have crossed the line from everyday anxiety to an anxiety disorder.
-Recurrent social anxiety, phobias, and panic episodes are the most telling signs that something more serious is happening with anxiety is by encountering recurrent social anxiety, phobias, and panic attacks.
-If anxiety has begun to overtake your life, and you frequently are unable to function because of how persistent and intensified your anxiety has become, you may need to need to seek professional help.
-Start by seeing how many symptoms of an anxiety disorder you have undergone and take the information to your doctor.
+It's not always easy to tell when you've crossed the line from regular anxiety to an anxiety disorder.
+Recurrent social anxiety, phobias, and panic episodes are the most telling signs that something more serious is going on with anxiety.
+If your constant worry has taken over your life and you are frequently unable to function as a result of how persistent and intense your worry has become, you may want to seek professional assistance.
+Start by counting how many signs of an anxiety disorder you've had and then informing your doctor about it.

 Anxiety is an actual issue that may need to be considered if these symptoms continually pop up.
 By seeking assistance, your anxiety can be treated so that you can move on to a happier, healthier, and more optimistic way of life.

 Vahratian A, Blumberg SJ, Terlizzi EP, Schiller JS.
 Symptoms of Anxiety or Depressive Disorder and Use of Mental Health Care Among Adults During the COVID-19 Pandemic — United States, August 2020–February 2021.
 MMWR Morb Mortal Wkly Rep 2021;70:490–494.
 DOI: https://www.cdc.gov/mmwr/volumes/70/wr/mm7013e2.htm?s_cid=mm7013e2_w.